uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

     :sorted:

     Accessor
-        An |dal_short_name| concept of an object, which provides an access in the special :term:`data format` to the data of another object.
+        A |dal_short_name| concept of an object that provides access to the data of another object in the special :term:`data format` .

     Batch Mode
         The computation mode for an algorithm in |dal_short_name|, where all the